 Horner and the numerous cases cited above demonstrate that liability under the ELA only extends to those parties responsible for causing the contamination.
 Thus, if you are bringing or defending an action for remediating contaminated property under the ELA, it is necessary to carefully analyze which parties are responsible for causing the contamination.
 Taft has decades of experience in successfully bringing and defending these claims.

-For more information on Indiana’s Environmental Legal Action Statute, please contact Brad Sugarman or any other member of Taft’s environmental practice group.
+For more information on Indiana’s Environmental Legal Action Statute, please contact Frank Deveau or any other member of Taft’s environmental practice group.